Vaccine Info

 Share

 The R21/Matrix-M™ vaccine includes Novavax AB proprietary saponin-based Matrix-M adjuvant and is licensed to and manufactured by the Serum Institute of India Private Ltd (SII).
-The R21 was created by the University of Oxford Jenner Institute, located in England.
+R21/Matrix-M was designed in 2 to improve on the RTS, S/AS01 malaria vaccine potentially.
+The University of Oxford Jenner Institute in England created R21.
 In 2017, Oxford published an abstract: High-level efficacy in humans of a next-generation plasmodium falciparum anti-sporozoite vaccine: R21 in Matrix-M adjuvant.
-Under Novavax's agreement with Serum Institute (SII), it has the commercial rights to use Matrix-M in the vaccine in regions where the disease is endemic and pay Novavax royalties.
-Additionally, Novavax has the commercial rights to sell and distribute the SII-manufactured vaccine in certain countries, primarily in the travelers' and military vaccine markets.
 R21/Matrix-M is produced by expressing recombinant HBsAg virus-like particles in Hansenula polymorpha, comprising the central repeat and the C-terminus of the circumsporozoite protein (CSP) fused to the N-terminal end of HBsAg10

 Oxford University's Jenner Institute is within the Nuffield Department of Medicine, located at the Old Road Campus Research Building in Headington, Oxford.
 Serum Institute of India Pvt.
 Ltd. is a significant vaccine manufacturer by the number of doses produced and sold globally (more than 1.5 billion doses), which includes Polio vaccine, Diphtheria, Tetanus, Pertussis, Hib, BCG, r-Hepatitis B, Measles, Mumps, Rubella as well as Pneumococcal and Covid-19 vaccines.
 The Poonawalla Bio-Tech Park at Manjari in Pune, India, is over 42 acres.

+As of March 2024, the Serum Institute of India manufactured about 25 million R21/Matrix-M vaccine doses.
+According to the WHO, the R21 malaria vaccine will become available to additional countries by mid-2024.
+On October 12, 2023, UNICEF announced an agreement to secure supplies of R21/Matrix-M. At least 28 African countries plan to introduce a WHO-recommended malaria vaccine as part of their national immunization programs in 2024.
+On July 24, 2023, Burkina Faso's Agence Nationale de la Regulation Pharmaceutique approved using R21.
 The Food and Drugs Authority of the Republic of Ghana licensed the R21/Matrix-MTM malaria vaccine on April 13, 2023.
 Nigeria issued its authorization on April 17, 2023.
 Previously, the Drugs Controller General of India granted permission on September 29, 2022, to send two lakh doses of the R21/Matrix-M vaccine manufactured by Serum Institute to the UK.
-SII Chief Executive Adar Poonawalla told Reuters on April 21, 2023, he is producing 20 million doses "at-risk" in the next two months.
+SII Chief Executive Adar Poonawalla told Reuters on April 21, 2023, that he is producing 20 million doses "at-risk" in the next two months.

 R21/Matrix-M Indication